-To be sure that the seeds are not contaminated, bathe them in hot water (53 - 54°C) for 10 to 12 minutes.
+To be sure that the seeds are not contaminated, a seed bath in hot water (53 - 54°C) for 10 to 12 minutes is recommended.
 To improve the results, place the seeds for 8 hours in cold water before the hot water treatment.